Libra (Toni Braxton album): Recording and conception

 Commenting on the album's modification process, Braxton expressed her uncertainty about whether her music should follow trends.
 With the record company trying to make her sound more commercially viable, she felt pressured to approach a more uptempo, hip hop-oriented sound with the songs.
 In an interview with The Baltimore Sun, Braxton admitted that she was forced to put her artistry on the back burner to be more commercial on some songs: "We tried to be clever and incorporate new sounds in my old sound.
 It was hard at first", she said, though she also conceded: "I do wish the album had a few more slow songs.
 Overall, I'm satisfied."
 While promoting Libra, she further elaborated on how her cast as a particular sort of artist influenced the genre of the album: "I'm trying to incorporate my style and still make it current, which is really, really hard with a lot of things being so hip-hop [...]
 When you're an African American artist, you're R&B and hip-hop, and so that's the category they put you in based on your color first.
 So how do I do my mainstream style of music, still be who I am without being hip-hop?
 Because there's not a hip-hop bone in my body."
 With Braxton also experiencing a happy family life during the album's production, she became less involved with the songwriting on the album: "They like [to] hear a little bit more controversy, and that's not necessarily my lifestyle [...]
 I don't have to be seen at every party, because that's not me.
 I'm not an industry person.
 I'm not a taste-maker person.
 I just make a living at singing.
 So it's what I love.
 But the after-party thing, they pretty much gotta make me go."

+The album was pulled from streaming services on an unknown date.
+However, Blackground Records, the label Libra was released on would be revived in August 2021.
+It was later announced that the album, along with the rest of their missing albums would be put on streaming services, with Libra being re-released on October 1, 2021.